Job Prospects... At a glance

 The number of postal workers in employment decreased from 2006 to 2013.
-However, a small increase is projected going forward to 2025.
+However, a small increase is projected out to 2028.
 This relatively stable employment level means there should be openings for new postal workers as older ones retire.

 Source: Statistics NZ Census and MBIE projections